Jay Heritage Center: Honors

 Members of the JHC Board, and the organization itself, have been honored for their service in building awareness about the historical and cultural significance of John Jay's legacy and home in Rye by a number of organizations and government officials including the Garden Club of America, African American Men of Westchester, Parks & Trails New York, American Bar Association and NY State Senator Shelley Mayer.

 JHC was honored with a NY State Historic Preservation Award for Non-Profit Achievement in December 2022 by Governor Kathy Hochul and NY State Parks Commissioner Erik Kullesid.

-Executive leadership

-Historian and journalist Kevin Peraino joined the organization as Executive Director in June 2019.